7 Cafe’s you have to visit in Abuja, Nigeria.

 Food and drink; Food was really nice.
 Loved the sandwich I got; beef and cheese sandwich with chips on the side.
 Went with a friend and we also got a pot of tea (really cute container) and an iced coffee.
 Their menu in general is really good and cafe ‘friendly’.

-Quantity; The serving size was great and feeling too.
+Quantity; The serving size was great and filling too.
 So I think the cost was worth it.

 Cost; The food cost us 3,500 whilst both drinks cost 1,500 each.
 There was no service charge added.
 Believe the price was fine.